-Next, make sure they are insured.
+Make sure they are insured.
 Any water sport activity poses a risk to the user and third parties and accidents can and do happen.
-Do not be afraid to ask for details of the type of insurance that the instructor holds, if they have no insurance than they should not be having any paying customers.
+Do not be afraid to ask for details of the type of insurance that the instructor holds, if they have no insurance than they should not be taking out paying customers.